ziedhajsalah/react_on_rails-example/README.md

 * Database initialization

+* Run the app
+  foreman start -f Procfile.dev

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...